wadiuvatzy/SAM-G/README.md

 - extra_masked_image_list: the list of auxiliary masked images of the original image.
 You can input a small part of the target object for each masked image.
 Can be empty.

-## Evaluate Config file
-The eval config file is located at `DHM/cfg/task`.
-You can change the config file for different setups.

 ## Training
 ```
 cd src/